susik17/tetris/README.md

 2. Open a terminal and navigate to the `src` directory that contains the `tetris` package.

-3. Compile the Java source files:
+3.Compile the Java source files:

+bash
 javac tetris/*.java

-4. Run the game with:
+4.Run the game with:

+bash
 java tetris.TetrisUI